AnggaR96s/Reforestation/README.md

-## To the guy who invented zero... thanks for nothing.
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.